-Why did the Palestinian group Hamas launch an attack on Israel?
+Why the Palestinian group Hamas launched an attack on Israel?
 All to know

-Dozens killed, hundreds injured after Hamas sends rockets, fighters in to Israel, which has started bombing Gaza.
+Hundreds killed as Israel bombards Gaza after Hamas launched surprise attack by land, air and sea.

-Israel and Hamas seem to be on the brink of another conflict after a surprise attack on Saturday involving aerial, sea and ground operations, initiated by the Palestinian group from the Gaza Strip.
-Israel responded with a heavy bombardment of the blockaded coastal enclave.
+Israel and Hamas are locked in a new cycle of escalating violence, after a surprise attack on Saturday involving aerial, sea and ground operations, initiated by the Palestinian group from the Gaza Strip.
+Israel has responded with a deadly bombardment of the blockaded coastal enclave.

 Here is what to know: